djvirgen/configgles/README.markdown

 ==========

 A simple config loader with support for inheritance.
 Supports YAML, Coffee, and plain old JavaScript config files.
+Handles deep merges automatically allowing you to override just what you need while keeping the rest.

 Installation
 ------------